Cristina-Becheru/happy-tails/README.md

 ### Manual testing

 -The manual testing was conducted to ensure the functionality and usability of the website.

+-Home page loaded successfully on all tested devices and browsers.

+-All navigation links (Home, Portfolio, Contact) work without errors.

+-About section provided a concise introduction and is formatted well on all devices.

+-Portfolio images loaded correctly.

+-All the social media links are responsive and work as intended.

 -The website is responsive as intended, and no issues were identified during the testing.